Lead & Copper Rule Compliance

 Service Line Inventory

 In March of 2024, the City completed its initial field investigations of water service lines.
 The results of these investigations, combined with historical records of the City's infrastructure create the City's water service line materials inventory.
-This inventory will be submitted to the Arizona Department of Environmental Quality (ADEQ) and published for public view by October 16, 2024.
+This inventory was submitted to the Arizona Department of Environmental Quality (ADEQ) in October 2024 and is now available for public view.

 Over the next several years, we will continue to further investigate and identify any materials published as “unknown” in the inventory and take steps to replace lead or galvanized requiring replacement (GRR) lines.